Project Management Team Biographies

 John Krause is the CA Department of Fish and Wildlife Senior Environmental Scientist Supervisor (Wildlife & Unstaffed Lands) for the Bay Delta Region.
 He was the former manager of the Eden Landing Ecological Reserve and operates the salt pond complex for over 20 years, including implementing the original Baumberg Tract Restoration Project (the original Ecological Reserve) since 1999 and was involved at the Restoration Project inception back in 2002 with development of the Initial Stewardship Plan and beyond.
 John now helps guide all unit wildlife biologist staff, staff for other various wildlife management activities for the Department including rare species and game species monitoring, managing other State-owned properties such as the on-going wetland restoration at the original 835-acre Eden Landing Ecological Reserve (also known as the Baumberg tract) and works in a trustee and regulatory role for the Department to ensure sensitive resources are conserved.
 He also serves as a technical advisor on federal, state, municipal and private wetland resource management projects.
 John’s background includes earning a Bachelor of Science degree at U.C.
 Davis in ecology and conservation, and prior to working for the Department, his positions included District Biologist for the Caltrans Oakland office, as well as working as a scientific aid with Department, as a crew leader for the Marin County Open Space District trails program and as an assistant to UC Davis researchers studying Sierra Nevada and Lake Tahoe Basin old growth forests.

 Santa Clara Valley Water District

 Senior Water Resources Specialist

 Judy serves as the Valley Water liaison to the Restoration Project.
 She also manages the Calabazas Creek and San Tomas Creek Realignment Project and other environmental restoration oriented projects.
 She has over 20 years of private and public experience in environmental compliance, pipeline design, water supply planning and operations, and flood protection projects.
-She is a licensed civil engineer with undergraduate degree in civil engineering and master’s in environmental engineering from UC Berkeley.
+She is a licensed civil engineer with an undergraduate degree in civil engineering and a master’s in environmental engineering from UC Berkeley.